luxas/kubeadm-workshop/README.md

 clusterrolebinding "hpa-controller-custom-metrics" created
 ```

-If you want to be able to `curl` the custom metrics API server easily (i.e. allow anyone to access the API), you can
+If you want to be able to `curl` the custom metrics API server easily (i.e. allow anyone to access the Custom Metrics API), you can
 run this `kubectl` command:

 ```console